 Maybe the fact that I didn’t really want this to begin with, that makes being in New York feel.. right.
 After all, I have known God to work exactly this way.
 He has a knack for changing hearts and orchestrating circumstances that take us right where He wants and needs us to be, even if it means parting oceans with a rod and defeating giants with a sling.

 It’s been over a month since we landed in New York City and now we’re back in Manila.
-While the twins weren’t exactly as enthusiastic last week when our plane landed at NAIA Terminal 1 as when we landed at JFK (can’t blame them, it was a long trip and the humid Manila weather wasn’t all that welcoming either), we were just happy to have successfully endured another long flight, to have gained new memories, milestones and answers, and to see our family here again.
+While the twins weren’t exactly as enthusiastic last week when our plane landed at NAIA Terminal 1 as when we landed at JFK (can’t blame them, it was a long trip and the humid Manila weather wasn’t all that welcoming either), we were just happy to have successfully endured another long flight, to have gained new memories, milestones and answers, and to have spent good quality time with our families from opposite sides of the world.

 But most of all I’m grateful that home is not confined to a place, that we can bloom where we’re planted and the grass is greener where the Lord places us.
 He never makes a mistake, nope.
 And when we trust in that truth, we experience not only the realization of our (personal) dreams, but also the blessings of being right in the center of His great, massive, Kingdom-building plan.